On the very day, Shaanxi Provincial Party Chief Lou Qinjian addressed the event.

 In his speech, Lou said, "All these bring infinite business opportunities for all worldwide friends, and we look forward to sharing these opportunities with you all.
 An open China and Shaanxi welcome you with open arms!”

 Telling stories to bring Shaanxi to much more attention

 The MFA presenting Chinese provinces event is a new attempt at responding to Chairman Xi’s call for “Telling Stories of China”.
 Lou Qinjian, on behalf of Shaanxi, not only gave his thumbs-up, but also told a series of stories about Shaanxi, China.
 Some of those stories are given here:

 “In Shaanxi, you can explore mysteries of primitive men at archaeological sites like more-than-6000-year-old Banpo and more-than-4000-year-old Shimao (stone hills) or experience magnificent capital relics of Zhou, Qin, Han and Tang;

 In Shaanxi, you can climb the well-preserved City Wall of Ming Dynasty to feel the fleeting time and tide or sip a cup of coffee or beer at the foot of the City Wall in a laid-back manner;

-In Shaanxi, you can mount the high-rise Dayan Pagoda to let loose your wild reverie about Xuanzang’s sufferings during the pilgrimage or stroll on the square beside the Pagoda to watch the beautiful fountain and lights;
+In Shaanxi, you can mount the high-rise Great Wild Goose Pagoda to let loose your wild reverie about Xuanzang’s sufferings during the pilgrimage or stroll on the square beside the Pagoda to watch the beautiful fountain and lights;

 In Shaanxi, you can enter the Grand Yisu Theater to watch ancient Shaanxi Opera, a genre of Qin opera blending the northern boldness and the southern delicacy or walk in Xi'an Concert Hall to savor a beguiling piece of Chinese folk music that may bring together both tradition and modernity;